cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2023/12/05**: Added `batch embeds` node.
+This lets you encode images in batches and merge them together into an `IPAdapter Apply Encoded` node.
+Useful mostly for animations because the clip vision encoder takes a lot of VRAM.
+My suggestion is to split the animation in batches of about 120 frames.

 **2023/11/29**: Added `unfold_batch` option to send the reference images sequentially to a latent batch.
 Useful for animations.

 **2023/11/26**: Added [timestepping](#timestepping).
 You may need to delete the old nodes and recreate them. **Important:** For this to work you need to update ComfyUI to the latest version.